-1st Native American US treasurer nominated, oversees Mint
+1st Native American US treasurer to be appointed, head Mint

-WASHINGTON (AP) — A Native American has been nominated to be U.S. treasurer, a historic first.
+WASHINGTON (AP) — A Native American is being appointed U.S. treasurer, a historic first.

-President Joe Biden’s nomination Tuesday of Marilynn “Lynn” Malerba comes as his administration establishes an Office of Tribal and Native Affairs at the Treasury Department, which will be overseen by the U.S. treasurer.
+The White House on Tuesday announced President Joe Biden’s intent to appoint Marilynn “Lynn” Malerba as his administration establishes an Office of Tribal and Native Affairs at the Treasury Department, which will be overseen by the U.S. treasurer.

 The treasurer’s duties include oversight of the U.S. Mint, serving as a liaison with the Federal Reserve and overseeing Treasury’s Office of Consumer Policy.
 The treasurer’s signature appears on U.S. currency.